-Our subject-driven video generation (SDV-Gen) framework, as outlined in Algorithm~\ref{alg:ours}, begins by initializing a pre-trained multi-modal diffusion transformer $f_\theta$ (e.g., CogVideoX~\cite{cogvideox}), which already possesses general text--visual alignment and motion priors.
-Two datasets are made available: the first is an paired subject-image set $\mathcal{D}_{\text{img}}$ containing image pairs $(I^{(1)}, I^{(2)})$ depicting the same subject under varying poses or contexts, and the second is a unpaired video set $\mathcal{D}_{\text{vid}}$ consisting of text-video pairs $(T, V)$.
-Our key insight is to \emph{factorize} SDV-Gen into two tasks: Identity injection and motion-awareness preservation and then interleave them stochastically during training.
+Training uses two data sources: a subject-image pairs $\mathcal{D}_{\text{img}}$, consisting of image pairs $(I^{(1)}, I^{(2)})$ of the same subject under different poses or contexts, and an arbitrary video dataset $\mathcal{D}_{\text{vid}}$, consisting of text--video pairs $(T, V)$.
+Our key idea is to decompose SDV-Gen into two complementary objectives, identity injection and motion-aware preservation, and optimize them by stochastic interleaving during training.

-At each training iteration, a uniform random variable $u$ is drawn from $\mathcal{U}(0,1)$.
-If $u < p$, we sample a mini-batch of unpaired videos $(T_i, V_i)$ and perform a \emph{motion-aware phase} (I2V fine-tuning).
-This phase leverages the random frame selection and image-token dropping steps (\texttt{RandomFrameSelect} and \texttt{TokenDrop}) to discourage the model from fixating on a single reference frame.
-By computing the video reconstruction loss $\mathcal{L}_{\text{vid}}(T_i, V_i)$, we update $f_\theta$ to maintain or recover realistic motion characteristics.
-Alternatively, if $u \ge p$, we focus on an \emph{identity phase}, sampling a mini-batch of paired subject-images $(I^{(1)}_i, I^{(2)}_i)$ from $\mathcal{D}_{\text{img}}$ and minimizing the identity injection loss $\mathcal{L}_{\text{img}}(I^{(1)}_i, I^{(2)}_i)$.
-Crucially, we only tune the LoRA-based parameters associated with the subject-specific pathways $\mathbf{X}_{\text{in}}$, preserving the model’s capacity to handle text tokens $\mathbf{C}_T$ and output frames $\mathbf{X}_{\text{out}}$.
+At each iteration, we sample $u \sim \mathcal{U}(0,1)$.
+If $u < p$, we enter the \emph{motion-aware phase} and sample a mini-batch of arbitrary videos $(T_i, V_i)$.
+We then optimize the video reconstruction loss $\mathcal{L}_{\text{vid}}(T_i, V_i)$ to preserve or recover realistic motion dynamics.
+In this phase, \texttt{RandomFrameSelect} and \texttt{TokenDrop} are applied to prevent the model from overfitting to a single reference frame.